-Transcripts from all institutions attended are considered in calculation for honors.
 A Faulkner transcript will show both a Faulkner grade point average (GPA), and an Overall GPA that includes any transfer credit as authorized by the Registrar's Office.
-However, the final GPA, which will be considered for honors at graduation, will include all Registrar approved credit from all accredited schools attended (technical and academic) in addition to credit
+However, the final GPA, which will be considered for honors at graduation, will include all Registrar approved credit from all accredited schools attended (technical and academic) in addition to credit awarded by Faulkner University.
+Students with an Overall GPA of 3.75 or higher

 CHRISTIAN LITERACY Hours

 BI 1311 Life of Christ 3

 BI 1314 Book of Acts 3

-BI 2202 Pentateuch 3
+BI 2302 Pentateuch 3

 Bible Elective 3

-Total Hours Required for Christian Literacy 12
+Total Hours 12

-\Students who transfer in core curriculum requirements for the BBA program can substitute 12 hours in general education courses for this requirement.
+Students who transfer in core curriculum requirements for the BBA program can substitute 12 hours in general education courses for this requirement.
 Students who take courses at Faulkner University to satisfy the core curriculum requirements for the BBA program must take a Bible course within every 15 hours to satisfy the University's Christian Literacy requirement.

 CULTURAL HERITAGE LITERACY Hours

 One course in humanities or history will satisfy 3

 this requirement

-Total Hours Required for Heritage Literacy 3
+Total Hours 3